wanwusong/wanwusong.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋Welcome to my homepage"
+title: "👋 Welcome to my personal homepage"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 ## 👤 About Me {#about}
 Hi!
-I am Peixuan Song (Chinese: 宋沛轩), a senior undergraduate student at the School of Artificial Intelligence and Automation, Huazhong University of Science and Technology (HUST).
+I am Peixuan Song (Chinese: 宋沛轩), a senior undergraduate student at the School of Artificial Intelligence and Automation, Huazhong University of Science and Technology (HUST).<br>
-I will be joining Tsinghua Shenzhen International Graduate School (Tsinghua SIGS) as a graduate student in Fall 2026.
+I will be joining Tsinghua Shenzhen International Graduate School (Tsinghua SIGS) as a graduate student in Fall 2026.<br>
-My research drives me to create 🤖 embodied AI that perceives and acts in the real world. ⚡ I'm passionate about bridging the simulation-to-reality gap with advanced robot learning.
+My research drives me to create 🤖 embodied AI that perceives and acts in the real world. ⚡ I'm passionate about bridging the simulation-to-reality gap with advanced robot learning.<br>
 ⚖️ I also enjoy 🏓 playing table tennis and 🏊 swimming.

 ---